SmartTokenLabs/TokenScript/doc/design_paper.md

 When the online retailer changes his delivery company, the retailer could issue a certificate on the public key of the new delivery company, thereby authorising them to send messages to the token holders (buyers) to update them the delivery status, yet restricting the messages to only certain stages of business process.

-This code snippet shows that by giving such flexibility TBML connected to a new business process without requiring change in the smart contract or affecting user experience.
+This code snippet shows that by giving such flexibility Tokenscript connected to a new business process without requiring change in the smart contract or affecting user experience.
 It also allowed communication to the token holder without sending messages through smart contracts.

 The method of actual communication is left open to be implemented by other layers of blockchain technology like a message queue or even a distributed message queue.

 It's worth noting that messaging is not the only part connected to the business process.
 We will explain a broader scope of integration in the "Web integration" chapter.

-It's also possible to write TBML in such a way that only messages from the online retailer is trusted and displayed, therefore, any new delivery company must send their delivery status message to the online retailer's systems to be forwarded to the buyer.
+It's also possible to write Tokenscript in such a way that only messages from the online retailer is trusted and displayed, therefore, any new delivery company must send their delivery status message to the online retailer's systems to be forwarded to the buyer.
 There are availability and privacy reasons why this may not be a good idea.
 For example, a delivery company should be able to operate when the online retailer is offline; the user might send the door entrance passcode to the delivery company which the online retailer should not learn.

 ##  Types of tokens